Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Canyon , an impressive reddish-brown building by Dutch architectural firm MVRDV, opened in San Francisco, California, on June 21.

-The 23-story Canyon is part of an ambitious plan to transform an empty parking lot near San Francisco Bay into a vibrant and sustainable neighborhood called Mission Rock, providing middle-income housing.
+The 23-story Canyon building is part of an ambitious plan to transform an empty parking lot near San Francisco Bay into a vibrant and sustainable neighborhood called Mission Rock, providing middle-income housing.

-The Canyon is located near the San Francisco Bay, which can take advantage of the water exchange system.
+The Canyon is located near San Francisco Bay, which can take advantage of the water exchange system.
 Photo: Jason O'Rear

 The canyon's "walls" and the building's eastern side feature jagged protrusions that mimic vertical cliffs.
 This design element not only adds visual interest, but also provides bay windows and small balconies for the 40 apartments, maximizing views of the San Francisco Bay.
 The building's rooftops are transformed into "green havens" with abundant vegetation, providing communal spaces for residents to relax, exercise, and socialize.
 Meanwhile, the ground floor features small shops and restaurants.

 The Canyon features efficient, discreet heating systems on the ground floor and basement.
-Thanks to its proximity to the San Francisco Bay, the building utilizes a water exchange system that uses bay water for both cooling and heating, significantly reducing CO2 emissions, water and energy consumption, and enhancing sustainability.
+Due to its proximity to the San Francisco Bay, the building utilizes a water exchange system that uses bay water for both cooling and heating, significantly reducing CO2 emissions, water and energy consumption, and improving sustainability.
 Residents also benefit from reduced energy bills.
 Ample bicycle parking is available in the basement, encouraging residents to choose healthy and environmentally friendly modes of transportation.

 Thu Thao (According to Design Boom )